transkatgirl/Tapestry-Loom/lib/README.md

 # Tapestry Weave

-This Rust library implements Tapestry Loom's "Weave" document format.
+An implementation of Tapestry Loom's "Weave" document format.